On this day: 10 July

 Friday 10 July 1964

-Gritty, uncompromising and reliable, Leivers perhaps should have had greater recognition for his country rather than one appearance for an FA XI.
-His fearless style of defending earned him five broken noses during his playing days and he was a typical No.5 in every sense.
+Gritty, uncompromising and reliable, Leivers perhaps should have had greater recognition for his country rather than one solitary appearance for an FA XI.
+His uncompromising style of defending earned him five broken noses during his playing days and he was a typical No.5 in every sense - the Pablo Zabaleta of his day!